DChristianson/FPGA_lpu/README.md

 The software used to define this chip is found in the nand2tetris project - see https://www.nand2tetris.org/software

-LPU.hdl defines the "Log Processing Unit" which can do the following things:
+LPU.hdl defines the main chop

+Capabilities:

 * decode incoming serial CSV data while handle quoting and escape characters
 * write field data to memory at fixed 256 byte intervals (within each interval the field is represented as a null terminated string)